 Loading wood chips

-By far, one of my favorite features of the Masterbuilt smoker.
+By far, one of my favorite features of the Masterbuilt electric smoker is the way you load the wood chips.
 The smoker has a loading tube with a handle.
-You turn the tube and pull it out, fill it with chips, and then slide it back in and turn it to fill the tray.
+You turn the tube and pull it out of the smoker, fill it with chips, and then slide it back in and turn it to fill the tray.

 You can fill the loading tube twice to fill the tray completely, but I recommend not overfilling it as it will reduce the smoke output.
 As you are running your smoker put one load of chips in each hour to keep constant smoke and even temperatures.
 Also always use small wood chips with this smoker because if you don’t it will not smoke well.
 We will talk more on this subject in the tips below.

 Loading your meat